tullo/tullo/README.md

 Distributing exclusive high quality champagne (HATT et SÖNER) and premium vodka (Virtuous Vodka) in the greater Copenhagen area.
 Fast delivery and flexible payment options.

+### Senior Alfresco Developer (2011-2013)

+Worked with Alfresco - an open source Java based Enterprise Content Management product.

+In this position, Senior Alfresco Developer, I was part of virtual team of ten members distributed over the three countries the company operates in: Denmark, Norway and Sweden.
+The company (Redpill Linpro) bases its activities around open source technologies and counts over 200 heads.

+The danish department - where I belonged to - consisted of three certified Alfresco Engineers.

+We worked individually on-site at customers and got to see each other at the weekly team meetings (Google Hangout) or at the quarterly team gatherings.

 ## Contact details

 - <a href="tel:+4553800816">+45 53800816</a>